sreshtha10/Newsnest/README.md

 ## About

-* Android app for reading news.
+* News app for Android.
 ___

 ## Features